aut0poietic/ia-wc-pipleline/webpack-simple-wc/readme.md

-# An Reduced, Native Web Component Attempt
+# A Reduced, Native Web Component Attempt

  This directory contains an attempt to build a vanilla JS Web Component with webpack.